rdearman/myassembler/README.md

 I've designed the assembly language to be like GAS syntax, but it doesn't support most things.

-The plan is to support the following, where reg is a register, arg is an immedaite argument (number):
+The plan is to support the following, where reg is a register, arg is an immediate argument (number):

  <pre>
 /* ------------- My Assembler Language ----------------